-The RTPI requires that Chartered Town Planners exercise their professional judgement in accordance with the Code of Professional Conduct (the Code)4.
+The RTPI requires that Chartered Town Planners exercise their professional judgement in accordance with the Code of Professional Conduct (the Code).
 In particular:

-• Members [of the RTPI] must exercise fearlessly and impartially their independent professional judgement to the best of their skill and understanding.
+- Members [of the RTPI] must exercise fearlessly and impartially their independent professional judgement to the best of their skill and understanding. - Members [of the RTPI] must not make or subscribe to any statements or reports which are contrary to their own bona fide professional opinions, nor knowingly enter into any contract or agreement which requires them to do so.

-3 Para 10.7 - Member/Officer Protocol for Planning
+&lt;sup>3 Para 10.7 - Member/Officer Protocol for Planning

-4 Para 11 & 12 RTPI Code of Professional Conduct - February 2016
+&lt;sup>4 Para 11 & 12 RTPI Code of Professional Conduct - February 2016